sts10/tidy/readme.markdown

 ## What this tool aims to help users do

-Tidy aims to help users create "_better_" word lists -- generally word lists that will be used to create passphrases.
+Tidy aims to help users create "_better_" word lists -- generally word lists that will be used to create passphrases like "block insoluble cardinal discounts".

-Tidy performs basic list-cleaning operations like removing duplicates words and blank lines by default.
+Tidy performs basic list-cleaning operations like removing duplicate words and blank lines by default.
 It additionally provides various optional standardizations and filters, like lowercasing all words (`-l`), or removing words in with integers in them (`-I`), as well as protections against rare-but-possible passphrase pitfalls, such as prefix codes (`-P`) and low minimum word lengths (see below for explanations).

 Tidy also can make word lists more "typo-resistant" by enforcing a minimum edit distance (`-d`), removing homophones and/or enforcing a unique prefix length (`-x`), which can allow users to auto-complete words after a specified number of characters.

-Tidy can be used to create new word lists (for example, if given more than one list, it will combine and de-duplicate them) with desirable qualities, but it can also assist in audits of existing lists by removing duplicates and optionally printing notable information about a given word list, and/or a handful of pseudorandomly generated sample passphrases (`--samples`).
+Tidy can be used to **create new word lists** (for example, if given more than one list, Tidy will combine and de-duplicate them) with desirable qualities.
+It can also assist in **audits** of existing lists by removing duplicates and optionally printing notable information about a given word list, and/or a handful of pseudorandomly generated sample passphrases (`--samples`).

 ## Features